paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

 <a id="section-132a"></a>
 ## § 132a.
 Repealed.
 Pub.
-L. 116––283, div.
+L. 116–283, div.
 A, title IX, § 901(a)(1), Jan.
 1, 2021, 134 Stat.
 3794]

 ### Statutory Notes

 Section, added Pub.
 L. 111–383, div.
 A, title IX, § 901(c)(1), Jan.
 7, 2011, 124 Stat.
 4320; amended Pub.
 L. 113–291, div.
 A, title IX, § 901(a)(1), Dec.
 19, 2014, 128 Stat.
 3462; Pub.
 L. 114–328, div.
 A, title IX, § 901(d), Dec.
 23, 2016, 130 Stat.
 2342; Pub.
 L. 115–91, div.
 A, title IX, § 910(a)(1), Dec.
 12, 2017, 131 Stat.
 1516; Pub.
 L. 115–232, div.
 A, title IX, § 921(a)(1), (2)(A), Aug.
 13, 2018, 132 Stat.
 1926; Pub.
 L. 116–92, div.
 A, title IX, § 903(a)(2), Dec.
 20, 2019, 133 Stat.
-1555, related to the Chief Management Officer of the Department of Defense.
+1555, related to establishment and responsibilities of the Chief Management Officer of the Department of Defense.

-#### Transfer of Duties and Responsibilities of the Chief Management Officer
-Pub.
-L. 116–283, div.
-A, title IX, § 901(b)–(d), Jan.
-1, 2021, 134 Stat.
-3794, provided that: “(b) Implementation.—Not later than one year after the date of the enactment of this Act [Jan.
-1, 2021]—“(1) each duty or responsibility that remains assigned to the Chief Management Officer of the Department of Defense shall be transferred to an officer or employee of the Department of Defense designated by the Secretary of Defense, except that any officer or employee so designated may not be an individual who served as the Chief Management Officer before the date of the enactment of this Act; and “(2) the personnel, functions, and assets of the Office of the Chief Management Officer shall be transferred to such other organizations and elements of the Department as the Secretary considers appropriate. “(c) References.—Any reference in any law, regulation, guidance, instruction, or other document of the Federal Government to the Chief Management Officer of the Department of Defense shall be deemed to refer to the applicable officer or employee of the Department of Defense designated by the Secretary of Defense under subsection (b)(1). “(d) Report.—Not later than one year after the date of the enactment of this Act [Jan.
-1, 2021], the Secretary of Defense shall submit to the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] a report that sets forth such recommendations for legislative action as the Secretary considers appropriate for modifications to law to carry out this section and the repeals and amendments made by this section.”

 #### Effective Date of 2017 Amendment
 Pub.
 L. 115–91, div.
 A, title IX, § 910(a)(1), Dec.
 12, 2017, 131 Stat.
 1516, which provided that the amendment made by section 910(a)(1) was effective Feb.
 1, 2018, was repealed by Pub.
 L. 116–283, div.
 A, title IX, § 901(a)(2)(B), Jan.
 1, 2021, 134 Stat.
 3794.

-#### Service of Incumbent Deputy Chief Management Officer as Chief Management Officer Upon Commencement of Latter Position Without Further Appointment
+#### Transfer of Duties and Responsibilities of the Chief Management Officer
 Pub.
-L. 115–91, div.
-A, title IX, § 910(e), Dec.
-12, 2017, 131 Stat.
-1518, which provided that the individual serving in the position of Deputy Chief Management Officer of the Department of Defense as of February 1, 2018, could continue to serve as Chief Management Officer of the Department of Defense under this section, was repealed by Pub.
 L. 116–283, div.
-A, title IX, § 901(a)(2)(B), Jan.
+A, title IX, § 901(b)–(d), Jan.
 1, 2021, 134 Stat.
-3794.
+3794, 3795, as amended by Pub.
+L. 117–81, div.
+A, title IX, § 904, Dec.
+27, 2021, 135 Stat.
+1871, provided that: “(b) Implementation.—Not later than one year after the date of the enactment of this Act [Jan.
+1, 2021]—“(1) each duty or responsibility that remains assigned to the Chief Management Officer of the Department of Defense shall be transferred to an officer or employee of the Department of Defense designated by the Secretary of Defense; and “(2) the personnel, functions, and assets of the Office of the Chief Management Officer shall be transferred to such other organizations and elements of the Department as the Secretary considers appropriate. “(c) References.—Any reference in any law, regulation, guidance, instruction, or other document of the Federal Government to the Chief Management Officer of the Department of Defense shall be deemed to refer to the applicable officer or employee of the Department of Defense designated by the Secretary of Defense under subsection (b)(1). “(d) Report.—Not later than one year after the date of the enactment of this Act [Jan.
+1, 2021], the Secretary of Defense shall submit to the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] a report that sets forth such recommendations for legislative action as the Secretary considers appropriate for modifications to law to carry out this section and the repeals and amendments made by this section.”

 #### Qualifications for Appointment as Deputy Chief Management Officer of a Military Department
 Pub.
 L. 115–232, div.
 A, title IX, § 916, Aug.
 13, 2018, 132 Stat.
 1924, provided that: “(a) Department of the Army.—An individual may not be appointed as Deputy Chief Management Officer of the Department of the Army unless the individual—“(1) has significant experience in business operations or management in the public sector; or “(2) has significant experience managing an enterprise in the private sector. “(b) Department of the Navy.—An individual may not be appointed as Deputy Chief Management Officer of the Department of the Navy unless the individual—“(1) has significant experience in business operations or management in the public sector; or “(2) has significant experience managing an enterprise in the private sector. “(c) Department of the Air Force.—An individual may not be appointed as Deputy Chief Management Officer of the Department of the Air Force unless the individual—“(1) has significant experience in business operations or management in the public sector; or “(2) has significant experience managing an enterprise in the private sector.”